 - Learning Outcomes

-- Be able to identify and describe the key aspects of modern information and communication technologies (ICT)
+- Identify and describe the fundamental aspects of modern information and communication technologies (ICT);

-- Be able to identify and discuss the broader societal issues and emerging trends relating to ICT
+- Identify and discuss the broader societal issues and emerging trends relating to ICT;

-- Be able to apply a number of popular software applications to solve real-world problems
+- Apply a number of software applications to solve real-world problems; and